Caring for the Patient With Cancer at Home

 - Use an electric razor.

-- Drink 2 to 3 quarts of liquid a day, if it’s OK with your doctor.
+- Drink 2 to 3 quarts of liquid a day, if you’ve been told it’s OK to do this.

 - Protect your skin from cold and wind.
 Avoid hot water and heat, especially dry heat.